developers-ubonu/fintrack/docs/fintrack/UC-JP/README.md

 **Acceptance Criteria:**
 - Given a new invoice creation,
-  When the business owner associates it with a specific job, Then the invoice is linked to that job and the job's profitability is potentially updated (depending on calculation basis - e.g., accrual).
+  When the business owner associates it with a specific job, Then the invoice is linked to that job.

 - Given a payment receipt,
   When the business owner records it and associates with a job,